New-wave home flippers halt purchases with market in turmoil

 Zillow said it is still marketing homes online, though it halted open houses earlier this month.
 An Opendoor spokesperson said that roughly half of the company's inventory is under contract.

 For Zillow, the shift away from buying homes came quickly.
-The Seattle-based company said it could operate seamlessly even as employees worked from home, and noted anecdotal evidence of virus-wary homeowners opting to sell to Zillow as a way to avoid home tours.
+Thecompany said it could operate seamlessly even as employees worked from home, and noted anecdotal evidence of virus-wary homeowners opting to sell to Zillow as a way to avoid home tours.

 New challenges await as Zillow and its competitors try to sell down their existing inventories of homes.
 From the beginning, they have charged sellers higher fees than what traditional real estate agents charge, taking a premium to facilitate fast sales.
 They've also operated during a period when rising prices increased the likelihood that they could sell homes for more than they paid.